 Head of Classical Civilisation: Richard Hunter

-Staff: Alasdair McWhirter, Catherine Vincent and Daniel Addis; Peter Blair and Simon Pinder also teach English and MFL respectively
+Staff: Alasdair McWhirter, Carole Gandon, Catherine Vincent and Daniel Addis; Peter Blair also teaches English and MFL respectively

 Full use is made of modern technology, including interactive whiteboards and data projectors as well as the school's computer suites.
 There is an extensive departmental library (containing DVDs alongside reference works) which supplements the excellent and comprehensive collection of Classics books in the main school library.
 We have also inherited an unusual assortment of ancient artefacts (vases, glassware and statuettes), some as many as 3,500 years old, and in recent years we have begun to assemble a collection of replica legionary and gladiatorial armour and weaponry.